johnhues/aether-game-utils/README.md

 * Serialization
 * Sockets

-# Example
+# Getting Started
 The following are instructions to get started with aether-game-utils.
-This example is a single source file which only includes [`aether.h`](https://github.com/johnhues/aether-game-utils/blob/master/aether.h) (which handles linking the required system libraries).
-It has first person arrow key controls, textured geometry and basic kinematic physics.
+This example has first person arrow key controls, textured geometry and basic kinematic physics.
+C++17 or later is required.
+A CMakeLists.txt file is provided for building examples and tests, but is not needed or recommended for including in your own project.
+Instead [`aether.h`](https://github.com/johnhues/aether-game-utils/blob/master/aether.h) is designed to be included as a single header file.
+Neither exceptions nor RTTI are used.

 <p align="center">
 	<a href=https://johnhues.github.io/aether-game-utils/examples/22_read_me/>
 		Click To Play